Rwothoromo/The-Dojo-Rooms/README.md

 * Fully setup!

 **App Usage**
+* Activate the virtual environment (See previous section)
-* Run `python main.py -i` on command prompt for a list of commands
+* Run `python main.py -h` on command prompt for a list of commands
 * Run `python main.py` to start
 * Type `help` on the prompt, `The Dojo Rooms: `
 * All you need to know is displayed